b2pacific/WebPocket/README.md

 ## Goal

 WebPocket is a package that helps Backend Developers to easily test their WebSocket Servers.
 Normally when we make a Server that uses WebSockets instead of HTTPS, we have to use the browser console to emit messages to the server and test whether the server is working as required or not.
-But this is a very tiring task, to write
+But this is a very tiring task to type below commands

 ```
 socket.emit("message", "Hello World");